The parable is that mosquitoes cannot fly above 15 to 20 feet. It’s not correct. “How far do mosquitoes travel” and “how far do mosquitoes roam”

 - In addition, abandoned overhead tanks containing even one inch of stagnant water is an ideal breeding spot.

 - For example, Mosquitoes breeding as high as 1000+ feet in the Himalayans and as low as 2000 feet below grounds.

-How far do mosquitoes travel in their lifetime?
+How far do mosquitoes travel

 - Generally, they tend to hang around their breeding location and would operate within 50 to 100 meters.
 However, in the quest for food, which has blood and nectar, then they need travel distances without landing

 - Known to travel as far as 100 to 150 kilometers.

 - Mosquitoes can even cross-continents by sitting in your travel bag

 How fast can mosquitoes fly

 In conclusion, depending upon the species, mosquitoes can do fly at about 1 to 1.5 miles per hour.
 Check this slow-mo video. (“Mosquito flight 6000 frames/second“)